nxp-imx/meta-nxp-connectivity/README.md

 Q5 : What if the Yocto SDK Python3 is exported into the shell environment and makes the Matter bootstrap/active process fail?

-A : open a new shell, then remove the SDK envrinment and resource the apps build enviroment.
+A : open a new shell, then remove the Yocto SDK envrinment and resource the apps build enviroment.

     $ cd ${MY_Matter_Apps}
     $ rm -rf .environment